Saturday June 17, 2017

 PURPOSE AND CONTEXT

 At this time of planetary destruction, systemic racism and oppression, and political chaos, many of us are seeking ways to reconnect to one another and to the living Earth, and to bring forth our particular gifts to contribute to the Great Turning.
 The Work That Reconnects is a transformational body of work that includes both theories and practices which enable us to reconnect us to our own true nature, the web of life, and to our human community, while inspiring us to act on behalf of life.
 This program will give facilitators the support needed to make the transformational journey themselves and to assist others on the path to coming back to life.

 In addition to facilitation skills, the ability to guide others through the Work That Reconnects is enhanced by personal work, knowledge and engagement in social and ecological challenges, and decolonizing one’s worldview.
 This course will weave all these dimensions together.

 Text books for this course are Coming Back to Life (with its Study Guide) and Active Hope, along with other assigned and recommended reading.
-We will be working deeply with the theories and practices contained in these books as well as exploring additional texts, articles, and videos in study groups, and hands-on experiences during the Intensive.
-Those participating in the program will be expected to do their own inner work, participate in study groups before and after the Intensive, and share the Work That Reconnects in some form in their communities.
+We will be working deeply with the theories and practices contained in these books as well as exploring additional texts, articles, and videos.
+Those participating in the program will be expected to do their own inner work, participate in study groups, and share the Work That Reconnects in some form in their communities.

 Perhaps most importantly this program will help build a widening community of facilitators who support each other to do the Work through sharing resources and experiences, as well as helping each other face the difficult times ahead with open hearts and open minds.